glawrence/titles-extension/README.md

 # Plans

 Currently the Titles Extension has been developed as a classic Firefox Extension using XUL and JavaScript.
 The plan is to port this into a WebExtension and then easily support other browsers.
 In addition I need to prepare for [Electrolysis](https://developer.mozilla.org/en-US/Firefox/Multiprocess_Firefox) and Mozilla's roadmap.
+As of version 1.1.0 it is known this extension does not work with E10S aka Electrolysis.

 # To Do
 * Convert build script to Python (to be cross platform)